krhetest/LabBench.Manual/docs/index.md

 One such editor is the [Atom editor](https://atom.io/ "A hackable text editor for the 21st Century"), which with the [Autocomplete XML Atom Package](https://atom.io/packages/autocomplete-xml "XML tag autocompletion for Atom text editor!") package can provide what is known as code completion for the experiment and protocol definition files.

-To enable this, install the Atom editor by downloading the [installer](https://atom.io/download/windows_x64) and running it.
+To enable this, install the Atom editor by downloading the [installer](https://atom.io/download/windows_x64 "Direct download link for Windows") and running it.
 Once the Atom editor is installed, start the editor and go to File=>Settings.
 In the Settings panel goto Packages and search for the `autocomplete-xml` package and install it.

-After this, when you open an experiment or protocol definition file that are based on the [template]()
+After this, when you open an experiment or protocol definition file that are based on the [template](https://github.com/Inventors-Way/LabBench.Manual/tree/master/templates "Templates for experiment and protocol definition files") with the Atom editor, you will get code completion and waving lines under errors in the files.

+An alternative but far superior tool for editing these files would be to install [Visual Studio](https://visualstudio.microsoft.com/vs/ "Code faster.
+Work smarter.
+Create the future with the best-in-class IDE."), which is far more robust in its code completion and error detection than the Atom editor.
+It is however also rather large and is a download and install of several gigabytes.
+With visual studio you will get code completion and error detection out of the box.

 ## Updating LabBench